Skylake-dev/Notes/Computer Security/Computer Security.md

 - general purpose EAX, EBX, ECX, EDX
 They can also be referenced partly in 8 bit or 16 bit
 ![x86_registers](assets/x86_registers.png)
-- for string funcitons: ESI, EDI
+- for string functions: ESI, EDI
 - base pointer EBP
 - stack pointer ESP
 - instruction pointer EIP, can't be accessed directly